 Still, then why do colleges matter, and why does a VIT score over a tier 2 engineering school in Madurai or Meerut?
 Why not then extend the MERIT tag to every college in the country?
 Well, I do think a certain minimum number of high IQ competitive students matter in the student base.
 I don’t know what this number is – if it is 70% or 50% or 40%?
 But a certain number it is needed to ensure recruiter interest, and for each student to feel the pressure to compete.
 And an institution like VIT is able to attract this minimum number.
 Also don’t forget that colleges such as VIT are selecting from a relative affluent portion of the Indian population, those who can afford to send their kids of English-medium national board schools such as CBSE / ICSE which contribute a significant number of students to these MERIT schools.
 Parents and relatives of students in these institutions can pull levers to ensure the right internships and interview opportunities, thus ensuring some level-playing field vis-à-vis the IITs.

-It is these factors that push a VIT or PESIT or Ashoka in to the MERIT Colleges category.
+It is these factors that push a VIT or PESIT or Ashoka in to the MERIT colleges category.
 And even as these have entered the MERIT category, the decisive advantage that the IITs and top-tier engineering colleges enjoyed vis a vis their less prestigious peers has been declining.
 It is not surprising that the number of students taking the JEE has steadily dropped from 1.35m in ’14 to 0.93m in ’20; that is a 30% drop.

-Over the next few sections of this essay, I will double-click on the characteristics of MERIT schools, one by one, to better understand them, and what they mean in the context of India today.
+Over the next few sections of this essay, I will double-click on the characteristics of MERIT colleges, one by one, to better understand them, and what they mean in the context of India today.

 The ‘I’ in MERIT